-We’ve broken down each of these factors to help you decide what the best next choice is for you.
+We’ve broken down each of these factors to decide the best next choice for you.

-In New York City, nearly 70 percent of its residents rent their apartments.
-This is because of the high cost of buying and the long-term commitment involved with staying in one place.
+In New York City, nearly 70 percent of its residents rent vs. buy their apartments.
+Because of the high cost of buy vs. rent, and the long-term commitment involved with staying in one place.
 If you aren’t fortunate to live in a rent-stabilized apartment, chances are, you’re paying an excessive amount each month.
 If this is the case, buying might be an option to consider.

 But rent is still costly in a city like New York, and depending on how much you could put down for a downpayment, your monthly payments could be lower if you own your apartment.